Small and colourful, these famous fishes have one of the most interesting symbiotic relationships.

 Clownfish are found in warm waters, such as the Red Sea and Pacific Oceans, in sheltered reefs or lagoons, living in anemone.
 Clownfish eat various small invertebrates and algae, as well as food scraps the anemone leaves behind.

 Clownfish survive in a mutually assistive symbiotic relationship with anemone.
 The anemone protect the clownfish from predators and provide food scraps.
 In return, the clownfish uses its bright colours to lure fish into the anemone, where they are killed by the anemone’s poison and eaten.
 The clownfish also fertilises the anemone with its faeces.

-Clownfish form symbiotic relationships
+Clownfish form symbiotic relationships with anemone